8 km one way, 6 hrs, advanced tramping track, no dogs.

 From its northeastern beginning on Aotea Road, the track follows the old tramline used by the Kauri Timber Company during the 1920s and 1930s.
 It is sometimes very steep and was a remarkable engineering feat of its time.

-It descends abruptly to Awana Stream and Waterfall before climbing steeply to a plateau and then dropping to Kaitoke Stream.
+If you are coming from the Aotea Road entrance (just before Windy Canyon) the track descends abruptly to Awana Stream and Waterfall before climbing steeply to a plateau and dropping again to Kaitoke Stream.
 The track crosses several creeks, crossing Forest Road and linking with the Whangaparapara tramline extension.

 Photos: Craig Sugden

 Detailed information including current alerts available on the DOC website.